 All of this results in a very lightweight, customizable, and smooth desktop experience with minimal system overhead.

-On the technical side of things, Lumina is created/distributed under the 3-clause BSD license, allowing it to be used by anyone, anywhere (including in proprietary distributions).
-It has been written from scratch in C++/Qt5 and is not based on any existing desktop's code-base.
-It also does not use any of the Linux-based desktop frameworks (ConsoleKit, PolicyKit, D-Bus, systemd, etc..), instead using a simple built-in interface layer for communicating directly with the operating system (which is the only class specific to the operating system - making it simple to port/customize).
-This allows it to obtain system information in a fast and efficient manner while ensuring desktop stability and reliability.
+On the technical side of things, Lumina® is created/distributed under the 3-clause BSD license, allowing it to be used by anyone, anywhere (including in proprietary distributions).
+Lumina® has been written from scratch in C++/Qt5 and is not based on any existing desktop's code-base, and does not use any of the Linux-based desktop frameworks (ConsoleKit, PolicyKit, D-Bus, systemd, etc..).
+Instead Lumina® uses a simple built-in interface layer for communicating directly with the operating system (which is the only class specific to the operating system - making it simple to port/customize).
+This allows Lumina® to obtain system information in a fast and efficient manner while ensuring desktop stability and reliability.

 Additional Note for developers: